seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

       d4 <- decimal
       return $ IP d1 d2 d3 d4

+Can you guess what the type of `decimal` and `char` are?

     char :: Parser Char
     decimal :: Parser Word8

 The Scotty library uses the `ScottyM` monad to define a web API.
-Here the steps are used to build an API description which is later matched against incoming requests.
-The first ones are given priority when matching
+Here each action is combined to create an API description which is later matched against incoming HTTP requests.
+The first ones are given priority when matching.

     routes :: ScottyM ()
     routes = do